coockoo/react-searchable-select/README.md

 - Make PREEEEETTYYY
 - Show "No results found" or something label for missing search options
 - Make selected list item in viewport.
 Eg: select Kiev, on next click on timezone selector make it top 1 or in the middle
+- Move viewport (scroll) to item that is currently selected